 For several years, mainly in spring and fall when new books hit the shelves, I had the great pleasure of spending time with scores of the most talented authors writing today, while managing the Seattle media leg of their tours.
 The work was intense and fast-paced, usually lasting one to three days or so, until each author boarded a plane for the next city on tour.
 It was during this time I had the privilege of escorting primatologist Dr. Jane Goodall, and over the next three days we formed a remarkable bond, one that a few years later resulted in our collaborative work on Harvest for Hope: A Guide to Mindful Eating.

-These days IT consulting keeps my left brain engaged, while the right is nurtured by writing and an enthusiasm for written history, best appreciated as a dealer in rare books and handwritten manuscripts, along with other literary treasures that stir my interest.
+These days IT consulting keeps my left brain engaged, while the right is nurtured by writing and an enthusiasm for written history, best appreciated as a dealer in historical handwritten letters and manuscripts, along with other literary treasures that stir my interest.
 Those who share this passion know that few things compare to holding history in your hands—a letter written by Abraham Lincoln, for example, or one by Truman Capote discussing work on his book In Cold Blood.

 (Viewable version coming soon in the Evidence Room)